fuse-box/fuse-box/docs/development/plugins.md

 all plugins in FuseBox start with `plugin`.
 Let's keep the convention and add another plugin `pluginFoo`

-It's important to make your plugin flexible, therefore if your plugin works with modules (captured) you should offer 2 arguments, where the first one could be either a `string` or `RegExp` of `YourOptionInteface`.
+It's important to make your plugin flexible, therefore if your plugin works with modules (captured) you should offer 2 arguments, where the first one could be either a `string` or `RegExp` of `YourOptionInterface`.
 The second argument must be your plugin options always.

 User can choose whether to apply the plugin globally or pick files individually.